 "New construction," for purposes of administering Part Four of this chapter and for the purposes of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of the initial Flood Insurance Rater Map or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures.
-For floodplain management purposes, "new construction" means structures for which the "start of construction" commenced on or after the effective date of a floodplain management regulation adopted by a community and includes any subsequent improvements to such structures.
+For floodplain management purposes, "new construction" means structures for which the "start of construction" commenced on or after the effective date of a floodplain management regulation adopted by a community and includes any subsequent improvements to such structures for which the "start of construction" commenced on or after the effective date of the ordinance codified in this chapter.